Guatemala is made up of 6 regions. In “The Best of Guatemala Guide” I’m going to share where to stay and some really fun things to do.

 Then, I’m going to share some things to do in Lake Atitlan, which is located in the Western Highlands Region.
 I will also show you things to do in Guatemala City and Antigua, which are located in the Central Highlands Region.
 That is where the capital and one active volcano are located.
-Get ready for an adventure in North America!
+Get ready for an adventure in Central America!

 The post “The Best of Guatemala Guide” may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at no cost to you).
 All opinions are my own and no products were received in exchange for my opinions.
 Click here to see details of my full disclosure policy.

 Where to STAY in Guatemala